ApoorvaJ/zig-ml/README.md

 # ⚡ zig-ml

-Large Language Model inference written in the [Zig](https://ziglang.org/).
+Large Language Model inference written in [Zig](https://ziglang.org/).

 I started this project to understand how AI inference works, without using any high-level libraries.
 I also want learn how to optimize these workloads and run them on modest hardware.